Nearly new cars: September 2024

 Nissan Leaf

-The Nissan Leaf was a pioneer of mainstream electric cars.
-While other carmakers are playing catchup in launching new EVs, the Leaf is well into its second generation, with an all-new model due in the next year.
-That familiarity has also tempered demand, making the Leaf an absolute stand-out nearly-new car deal.
+The Nissan Leaf is a mainstream electric car pioneer.
+While other carmakers are playing catchup in launching new EVs, the second generation Leaf is close to replacement, with an all-new model due in next year.
+That familiarity has tempered demand, making the top-spec Leaf Tekna a stand-out nearly-new car deal.

 SEAT Arona

 The SEAT Arona may be a familiar sight on UK roads, having been around since 2017.
 However, those buyers know a good thing when they drive it.
-The Arona is one of the best small family SUVs in its class, and has been kept current with engine and tech updates, all of which feature on this Arona FR Sport.
+The Arona is one of the best small family SUVs in its class, and has been kept current with engine and tech updates, plus this one has a DSG gearbox for ultimate ease of use.

 Ford Puma

 The Ford Puma is one of the UK's best-selling cars, and it's not hard to see why.
-Sharp to drive yet cheap to run, seriously practical for a relatively small car, and very well equipped, the Puma is a great choice of transport for any small family, especially with a decent discount thrown in, too.
+Sharp to drive yet cheap to run, seriously practical for a relatively small car, and very well equipped, the Puma is a great choice of transport for any small family.
+This freshly facelifted model has a decent discount thrown in, too.

 Volkswagen Golf